23andMe

-23andMe Holding Co. is a publicly held personal genomics and biotechnology company based in South San Francisco, California.
+23andMe Holding Co. is an American personal genomics and biotechnology company based in South San Francisco, California.
 It is best known for providing a direct-to-consumer genetic testing service in which customers provide a saliva sample that is laboratory analysed, using single nucleotide polymorphism genotyping, to generate reports relating to the customer's ancestry and genetic predispositions to health-related topics.
 The company's name is derived from the 23 pairs of chromosomes in a diploid human cell.